iotaledger/access-server/specs/3-SPECS/access-ENGINEERING-SPEC-0000.md

 ##### Server authentication key exchange

 After physical connection is established, Access Client generates a [Diffie-Hellman](https://mathworld.wolfram.com/Diffie-HellmanProtocol.html) (DH) private key.
 Based on the private key, Client computes DH public key.
-Client sends its DH public key to the Access Core Server running on the Target Device.
+Client sends its DH public key to the Access Server running on the Target Device.

 Server generates DH key pair using the same algorithm used by client.